turgu1/esp32-oberon-compiler/README.md

 ## Installation

+### obnc

+The OBNC Oberon-07 version 0.16.1 is used to build this compiler.
+The authors is using it on both Linux and MacOs platforms without any major issue.
+It must be built using the following commands and option (after having changed current directory to obnc):

+  ./build --c-real-type=float
+  ./install

+(Both INTEGER and REAL must be set to 32bits.)

+### ESP32 Oberon Compiler

 There is a simple Makefile that will automate the creation of the Oberon executable.
 To build, simply use the command `make` to compile it.
 The result will be the executable file named `Oberon`.

 The OBNC Oberon-07 compiler is required with the extension libraries to parse command line arguments.
 It is available at the following location: